List of The Office (American TV series) characters: Josh Porter

 Joshua "Josh" Porter (Charles Esten) is the former Stamford Regional Manager.
-The character is first mentioned in the "Pilot", and he makes his debut in "Valentine's Day".
-During his time as the Stamford manager, he was seemingly a more responsible and competent boss than Michael, although, some episodes had implied that Michael's branch is more productive than Josh's.
-Josh later became Jim's boss, after Jim was transferred to Stamford, and it seemed that he thought of Josh as a role model.
-Similarly to his relationship with Toby, Michael resented Josh, initially because he felt that Jim preferred Josh's friendship to his own, and, while this was later proven untrue, Michael still retained a certain animosity towards him.
+The character is first mentioned in the "Pilot", and makes his debut in "Valentine's Day".
+During his time as the Stamford manager, he is seemingly a more responsible and competent boss than Michael, being held in higher esteem by Jan Levinson, although it is often implied that Michael's branch is more productive than Josh's, and Michael is a more accomplished salesman.
+Josh becomes Jim's boss in Season 3 after Jim transfers to Stamford.
+Michael resents Josh due to his favored position in the company, and initially because he feels that Jim prefers Josh's friendship to his own.

 In deleted scenes from the episode "The Convention", Josh states that he once spent time working in Israel, and also tells Dwight that he was once a member of the United States Coast Guard.

-In "Branch Closing", when it was announced in that the Scranton branch would be closing, Josh was offered a promotion to become the manager of Dunder Mifflin's newly formed Northeast region.
-However, he leveraged the offer to obtain a senior management job with Staples, throwing plans for the Scranton closing into disarray.
-As a direct result of Josh's decision to leave the company, it was decided to close the Stamford branch instead.
+In "Branch Closing", when the Scranton branch is set to close, Josh is offered a promotion to become the manager of Dunder Mifflin's newly formed Northeast region.
+However, he leverages the offer to obtain a senior management job with Staples, throwing plans for the Scranton branch closing into disarray.
+As a result of Josh's maneuvering, the Stamford branch is closed instead.
 Disgusted, Jim later says of Josh's double-dealing, "Say what you will about Michael Scott – but he would never do that".